-The PRCN (Programme) is provided by Temple St, Children’s University Hospital in partnership with Dublin City University.
+The PRCN (Programme) is provided by CHI at Temple Street, Children’s University Hospital in partnership with Dublin City University.

 The PRCN (Programme) is delivered full time over a calendar year.
 In order to be eligible to apply for the programme, students must have completed an undergraduate programme in the following nursing disciplines: RGN, RNID & RPN and be registered or eligible to register with the Nursing and Midwifery Board of Ireland.